bod-endava/e-toast-ds/README.md

 -  If you get an error regarding `node-gyp`: make sure you have Python v2.7 as `python2` available on your console.
 If not, install it and add it to your path.
 If it persists, try updating node and npm versions (you can do so running `npm i -g node && npm i -g npm`).
 Older versions of node-gyp use Python v2.7 but the versions used inside of the package should be newer and not require it.

-# Architecture/Philosophy

-TODO: Mix this information

-e-toast architecture is based around a 3 layer architecture with the purpose to provide different abstraction levels for customization.
-The first layer is global which provides raw values for the theme layer.
-The theme layer adds a semantic value to the global values, and provides the tokens for the component layer.
-Finally, the component layer uses those token to create the components.
-For a more in-depth look at the architecture go to the css package README.md
-## Architecture
+# 📐 Architecture

-The toast architecture is made with customization in mind.
+The e-toast architecture is made with customization in mind.
 It allows for different levels of customization.
 Each level differs from the other based on two characteristics: scale and semantic value.
 Scale is defined by how many components are affected by the level.
 Semantic value is defined by the meaning given to values from that level.
 The following table describes the three levels of abstraction:

 | level | scale | semantic value | where it is located |
 | ----- | ----- | -------------- | ------------------- |